microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chat.md

 ## Subscribe to changes in a particular chat

 To get change notifications for all changes related to a particular chat, subscribe to `/chats/{id}`.
-This resource supports [including resource data](change-notifications-with-resource-data.md) in the notification.
-This resource also supports [providing the `notifyOnUserSpecificProperties` query string parameter](#notification-payloads-for-user-specific-properties) in user context.
+This resource supports [including resource data](change-notifications-with-resource-data.md) in the notification and [providing the **notifyOnUserSpecificProperties** query string parameter](#notification-payloads-for-user-specific-properties) in user context.

 ### Permissions